Every day more than 20 people are killed at traffic intersections in the United States, and many more are seriously injured.

 Roundabouts — circular intersections that move traffic counterclockwise around a central island — can help reduce these deaths and injuries.
 Because traffic roundabouts are calmer and safer than conventional intersections, they’re a “proven safety counter-measure,” says the U.S. Department of Transportation’s Federal Highway Administration.

-First, some terminology: Modern roundabouts — often the size of a baseball infield — differ from rotaries or traffic circles, which can be as big as the stadium itself.
+First, some terminology: Modern roundabouts — often the size of a baseball diamond or infield — differ from rotaries or traffic circles, which can be as big as the entire outfield.
 Second: Modern roundabouts can be 80 feet across with single lanes carrying 25,000 vehicles per day, or they can be larger at 200 feet across with double lanes and the ability to handle 45,000 vehicles daily.

 3 Benefits of Modern Roundabouts (the fact sheet has more)